RelayAnon/tor-static-builder/README.md

 ### "Using 'getaddrinfo' in statically linked applications" warnings
 These warnings are expected with glibc.
 The binary will still work.
 These functions will use the system's resolver at runtime.

-### Build fails with "libcap not found"
-The build script automatically downloads and builds libcap-2.69 from kernel.org source.
-No system packages are required - everything is built from source.

 ### Out of disk space
 The build requires about 2GB of space: